1 Day in Venice: The Perfect Short Itinerary Guide

 In the 15th Century, Venice rose to be one of the areas most important and wealthy city-states and what we see today reflects that.

 Located in the square is Caffe Florian, one of the oldest cafes in Venice.
-While it isn’t cheap it is one of the most iconic and atmospheric places to enjoy a coffee and snack.
+It is one of the most iconic and atmospheric places to enjoy a coffee and snack.
 Marvel at the preserved interior and decor before continuing.
-Here you’ll also see the famous St. Mark’s Basilica and the bell tower (pictured).
+Here you’ll also see the famous St. Mark’s Basilica and the bell tower.

 Basilica San Marco